 The NCBB, or National College Blood Bowl, is a group based off of NCAA college football in the US.
 We have a nine game regular season that culminates in an always exciting bowl week to cap off each campaign.
 In addition, we have rivalry games, various player awards, and a coach's poll so that you can vote for who you think should play for the title!
 If you're a college football fan, or just interested in a fun, fluffy group (we have a few Euro coaches as well), drop by #NCBB or simply pm any staff member.
 Be sure to look at our rules and history pages to find out how things work.

-The bowl season is almost here!
-We finish the regular season with one week of open Out-of-Conference play.
+The new season is here!
+We start with two weeks of Out-of-Confence play before heading into the main block of the campaign.
 The deadline for the week is

 -The league is based off of NCAA college football, and thus we try to emulate it as much as possible.
 We currently have conferences, rivalries, coach's polls, bowl games, award voting, an All-American team, graduation, and other fluffy aspects to represent this conenction.